Energy transition: Cost competitiveness of renewable energies

+Solar and wind power are scaling up faster than previous sources of electricity.
+Declining costs, modular design, and improved battery storage help the transition to renewable energy.

 From 2010 to 2019, the competitiveness of wind and solar power substantially increased.
 Unit costs of solar energy dropped sharply by 85%, wind energy by 55%, and lithium-ion batteries by 85%.
 This has made wind and solar power the cheapest form for new installations in many regions.
 Levelized costs for combined onshore wind or solar with storage for a few hours are already lower than for gas peaking power plants.
 In 2021, the new electricity generating capacity of renewables exceeded 80% of all installed power.

 Key technologies and approaches

+In 2025, growth in solar, wind and other low-carbon electric power exceeded the overall growth in demand for electricity, reducing reliance on fossil fuels and helping to curb greenhouse gas emissions.

 The emissions reductions necessary to keep global warming below 2 °C will require a system-wide transformation of the way energy is produced, distributed, stored, and consumed.
 For a society to replace one form of energy with another, multiple technologies and behaviours in the energy system must change.

 Many climate change mitigation pathways envision three main aspects of a low-carbon energy system: